Ezro/game_exploration/README.md

 # Game Development Exploration using Amethyst

 ## ToDo List
-### camera_follow_system
+### Camera Follow
-The goal of this system is to have any entity with a PlayerCamera component to follow a single Player entity.
+The goal of this effort is to have any entity with a PlayerCamera component follow a single Player entity.

 _Components_
 - [x] Player